twilio/twilio-cli/docs/general_usage.md

 To take advantage of Twilio's [Global Infrastructure], you can specify the target Region for the profile using the `--region` flag (e.g., `twilio login --region au1`).

-_NOTE: The Twilio CLI does not currently support logging in with test credentials._
+_NOTE: `twilio-cli` does not currently support logging in with test credentials._

 ### Want to use environment variables instead of creating a profile?